Get App

 6. Which flower is offered to Maa Mahagauri?

-Mogra or night-blooming jasmine in English, is the most favourite flower of Maa Mahagauri.
-Thus, it is offered to her.
+Mogra, also known as the night-blooming jasmine in English, is the most favourite flower of Maa Mahagauri, the goddess of Chaitra Navratri Day 8.

 For interesting Astrological Facts and Videos, follow us on Instagram and read your daily horoscope.